Virtual Magic Kingdom: Guest rooms and awards

 In the New Orleans Square land, there was an exclusive room based on the VIP Exclusive Disney Club, located in the real New Orleans Square, Club 33.
 This room was used for staff events and open to some guests who had won the best guest room award.

 Each week, VMK staff awarded a Best Guest Room Award, Best Game Room Award, and a Best Quest Award pin to the owners of guest rooms chosen to be superlative in originality and creativity.
 Winners of Best Guest Room not only got the Best Guest Room Award, but they also were allowed to "rent" Club 33 for a party, which a VMK host helped the winner organize.
 Several players earned the Best Guest Room, Best Game Room, or Best Quest award more than once; the VMK staff awarded the VIP pin to these outstanding players.

-A player could set his or her guest rooms so that only people on his or her friends list could enter.
-On January 8, 2007, "tickets" were added; a room owner was then able to sell (for 10 credits) or trade tickets to allow entry to his or her rooms.
+A player could set their guest rooms so that only people on their friends list could enter.
+On January 8, 2007, "tickets" were added; a room owner was then able to sell (for 10 credits) or trade tickets to allow entry to their rooms.
 The tickets appeared as single-use pins.

 In March 2007, VMK Staff began "Room Makeovers", where VMK staff would go into randomly selected guest rooms, or guest rooms submitted by online players, and give the room a makeover if it was in need of one.
 Before and after pictures of the players' room were then posted each week on the VMK Newsletter.

 During the month of April, VMK staff awarded a 'Best Pirate Room' award because April was 'Pirate Month'.
 Prizes included a "Seagull Nest Hat", a "Crow Barstool" and the seat that went with it, and a "Flaming Ransacked Window".

 Some rooms were available in the Virtual Magic Kingdom from the shop button, others were available from quests, and some had limited availability built-in.
 Players were encouraged to get guest rooms when quests came out, because that could be the only time they would ever be available.
 For example, the Tron Guest Room was from a quest that was available only for a time, so players who did not finish the quest by a certain date, never received the Tron Guest Room.
 There were also codes for certain guest rooms.

 In June 2007, "pay-to-play" guest/game rooms were disallowed because it was considered scamming, though games like "Pirates of the Caribbean" were still allowed to ask for the minimum 21 credits.

 In January 2008, three new guest rooms were added to Main Street: Main Street Magic Shop in Central Plaza, Main Street Magic Shop Checkers (a new game at the Magic Shop), and the Penny Arcade on Main Street.